What to Do if Bitten

 TickSafety.com provides detailed information on how to identify a tick, including images of when they are engorged.
 You can also submit a picture or text a picture to 703-828-4343 for free identification.

 You can also use this tick identification chart from the Virginia Department of Public Health to identify the type and stage of your tick.
-Ticks with a frown face are most likely to feed on people and stages with a red cross are the tick stage most likely to transmit disease.
+Ticks with a frown face are most likely to feed on people, and stages with a red cross are the tick stage, which is most likely to transmit disease.
 Nymph and larva stages can be very difficult to identify without a microscope.

 Consider testing the Tick